mmorozov-mipt/pid-controller-simulation/README.md

 This project is intended for educational and research purposes only.
 The author is not responsible for any possible misuse of the code.
 ```
- is not responsible for any possible misuse of the code.